 Competitive analysis typically takes a sequence of specific investigation lines: keyword research, content research and backlink study.
 There are various tools and methods to aid in this process to figure out the perfect keyword or keywords.

 If you are producing content for your business then the keyword or keyphrase should focus on your own niche.
 For example, if you are creating content for your business that focuses on social media marketing, then you should figure out the keyword or keyphrase that relates to marketing or social media marketing.
+And if you are running an agency that offers on-page SEO services, then you should focus on content related to keyword research and SEO optimization.

 If you have a digital or content marketing agency then, your keywords and content should focus on providing information on digital or marketing trends rather than fashion trends.